 Your child's ability to see the world depends on healthy eyes.
-At Children's National Health System, our pediatric ophthalmologists are experts at diagnosing and treating complex eye problems, congenital disorders and rare eye conditions, such as strabismus, childhood cataract and glaucoma.
+At Children's National Hospital, our pediatric ophthalmologists are experts at diagnosing and treating complex eye problems, congenital disorders and rare eye conditions, such as strabismus, childhood cataract and glaucoma.
 We offer comprehensive care for patients of all ages, from newborns to young adults.

 Ophthalmology at Children's National